Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Gathering of Forces:
-- The chapter opens with the remaining characters converging on the final battleground, where the fate of Westeros will be decided.
+- The story continues with the remaining characters converging on the final battleground, where the fate of Westeros will be decided.
 - Jon Snow, Daenerys Targaryen, Tyrion Lannister, and Cersei Lannister each prepare themselves for the ultimate conflict, aware of the stakes involved.
 2. Switching Perspectives:
 - The chapter switches between the perspectives of the key characters, providing insight into their motivations, fears, and strategies.